Keyboard shortcuts

 6. Monitor access - Review Redis logs for authentication events

-Redis Enterprise Authentication
+Redis Enterprise Credentials

 Redis Enterprise deployments use REST API basic authentication: